Eliza Fletcher: Police find body in search for missing Memphis teacher

 The Memphis Police Department (MPD) said on Monday that officers had found a corpse around 5:07pm local time, though it stressed that “the identity of this person and the cause of death [are] unconfirmed at this time“.

-The MPD did not say whether the discovery was related to the Fletcher case, but official sources told local broadcaster WREG that it was made in an area that was part of the search.
+The MPD did not say whether the discovery was related to the Fletcher case, but official sources told local broadcaster WREG Channel 3 that it was made in an area that was part of the search.

 Ms Fletcher, a 34-year-old mother of two who is the granddaughter of hardware billionaire Joseph Orgill III, was abducted while out jogging in Memphis at 4am last Friday.